Protesters say LI high school stage play is racist

 Protesters started their demonstration in the high school's parking lot, but security staff moved them to just outside the entrance gate.

+District Superintendent Jim Polansky said in a statement the intention of the students and staff behind the production “was obviously never to disparage any individual or group."

+"All are committed to viewing this as an educational opportunity — one that allows for open and productive discussion on any of the issues presented," Polansky said in the statement Sunday.

-Assistant Principal Lisette Lors declined to comment Saturday and referred all questions to district Superintendent James Polansky, who didn't respond to an email Saturday night.
+Assistant Principal Lisette Lors declined to comment Saturday and referred questions to Polansky.

 The play was to conclude its run with two performances Saturday.